aliboztemir/PyTest-ApiAutomation/README.md

 * Not: If you want to run the tests individually from the ide in your local, you should update the relative path in api.py.
 Paths are configured to run in terminal.
 For example: '../data/deliveries_for_planning.json'

 #### [PROBLEM] Problems seen in question 1.
-* In option b, the question asked to compare the total weight value with the carrying_capacity value.
+*In option b, the question asked to compare the total weight value with the carrying_capacity value.
 But some items did not have a weight value.
 I added condition in case of null.
-* Test steps c and d failed.
+*Test steps c and d failed.
 The values in the test outputs did not pass the assert rule.

 ![Test Report Screenshot](https://github.com/aliboztemir/PyTest-ApiAutomation/blob/main/screenshot/Test%20Report.png)

 ##  Question 2:

 * I will share the details of the answer to this question via e-mail

+#### [PROBLEM] Problems seen in question 2.

+*In general, there were some shortcomings in the business rules.
+That's why I didn't ask you questions again.
+I have defined some conditions as I understand them.
+I designed test scenarios accordingly.

+*is there Origination point input?
+Is the current location of the trucker owner being sent to the api?
+Does Origination take into account when calculating API routes?

+*Are fuel station, grocery and bank different entities/input type?

+*What is the input(address list) type? (json array, comma separated text, file etc)

+*Will we always accept the place list added by the truck owner as correct?

 ##  Question 3: